Medical Care During Pregnancy

 During one or more of your visits, you'll provide a small urine (pee) sample to be tested for sugar (glucose) and protein.

-Many parents-to-be choose to have prenatal tests.
-These can help health care providers find things like a birth defect or a chromosomal problem in the fetus.
+Prenatal testing can help health care providers find things like a birth defect or a chromosomal problem in the fetus.
+It can also diagnose conditions in the pregnant woman that might affect her baby’s health, such as gestational diabetes, anemia, or infections.
 Prenatal tests are done in the first, second, and third trimesters.

 Some prenatal tests are screening tests that can only reveal the possibility of a problem.
 Other prenatal tests are diagnostic tests that can accurately find whether a fetus has a specific problem.
 A screening test sometimes is followed by a diagnostic test.
 These can include blood tests, amniocentesis, CVS, and ultrasound exams.